mynaparrot/plugNmeet-docs/docs/intro.md

 - **Shared Video Playback:** Watch a YouTube video or play a video file for everyone in the meeting at the same time.

 ### Advanced Integration & Security
 - **End-to-End Encryption (E2EE):** Keep your meetings completely private with the highest level of security for all audio, video, and data.
+For a deeper dive into our security architecture, including authentication and data-in-transit protection, refer to our detailed **[Security Overview](/docs/security-overview.md)**.
 - **Live Captions & Translation:** See spoken words as text in real-time, allowing you to also translate the conversation into different languages.
 - **Embed Web Content:** Show any website or online application, like a Google Doc or a project dashboard, directly within the meeting window.
 - **Analytics & Reports:** Get detailed reports about meetings and users to understand how the platform is being used.